'They will kill us': Refugees flee torture and rape in Myanmar

 (CNN)They come by the thousands.

-Rohingya refugees from Myanmar's northwestern Rakhine state have flooded across the border into Bangladesh.
+Rohingya refugees from Myanmar's northwestern Rakhine state are flooding across the border into Bangladesh.

 They're fleeing violence that has plagued the state for weeks.
 Some refugees told CNN they suffered rape, torture, or saw their homes burned down and family members executed.